-We operate a business model focussed on regulated revenue streams generated from long life assets, highlighted by; continued growth in our residential connections, an increasing portfolio of Industrial and Commercial connections, and a strong orderbook.
-This being delivered despite operating in another Covid-19 impacted year.
+We operate a business model focussed on regulated revenue streams generated from long life assets, highlighted by; continued growth in our residential connections, an increasing portfolio of Industrial and Commercial connections, and a strong orderbook being delivered despite operating in a year impacted by a slowdown in the UK new housing market, high inflation levels, the impact of the invasion of Ukraine and early in the year, the last Covid restrictions.

-The Group does not build new networks, instead purchasing completed connections from accredited Utility Infrastructure Providers (UIPs) and Independent Connection Providers (ICPs), partnering to ensure the adoption of safe, quality networks.
+The Group does not build new networks, instead purchasing completed connections from accredited Utility Infrastructure Providers (UIPs), Independent Connection Providers (ICPs) and Self Lay Providers (SLPs), partnering to ensure the adoption of safe, quality networks.
 As the network owner and operator, the Group is responsible for maintaining the network, and repairing any faults that cause interruptions to supply as quickly and safely as possible.
 Revenue is generated from utility providers who then pay a monthly income per connection to the Group for use of the 'last mile' of infrastructure.

 We have a proven entrepreneurial history of proactively adapting to market conditions to strengthen the resilience of the business, achieved through strategy diversification.
-On top of our traditional strength in residential adoption, we have broadened our Industrial and Commercial proposition, particularly through the development of a number of Electric Vehicle (EV) opportunities.
-Additionally, during 2021, we established our water network adoption business, ESP Water, with our first connections anticipated in 2022.
+On top of our traditional strength in residential adoption, we have broadened our Industrial and Commercial proposition, particularly through the development of Electric Vehicle (EV) opportunities.
+During 2021 we established our water network adoption business, ESP Water, which has been successful in winning multiple sites in 2022 with the first water connections coming on supply in early 2023.